MagnumOpuses/af-connect-module/README.md

 ![alt text][logo]

-[logo]: https://github.com/MagnumOpuses/project-meta/blob/master/img/jobtechdev_black.png "JobTech dev logo" [A JobTech Project](https://www.jobtechdev.se)
+[logo]: https://github.com/MagnumOpuses/project-meta/blob/master/img/jobtechdev_black.png "JobTech dev logo"

+[A JobTech Project](https://www.jobtechdev.se)

 # AF Connect Module

-The purpose of AF Connect Module is to ease the integration procedure for CV consumer services.

-The AF Connect Module provides an interactive button for the end-user to initiate the authentication and CV extraction procedure.
+The purpose of this module is to enable third-party systems to easily integrate with Arbetsförmedlingen's AF-Connect infrastructure in order to obtain data/documents/certificates related to registered jobseekers and/or employers with their explicit consent.

+This module provides an interactive button which you may install in your service's frontend.
+The end-user/visitor can then initiate the Arbetsförmedlingen user authentication procedure, select their profile/CV to share and finally provide their explicit consent allowing this data to be shared with a third-party system.

 ## Versions, current dev state and future